500 million learners.

 The Mechanism

-Why knowing a language and speaking one are two different things.
+Why knowing a language and speaking it are two different things.

 The Knowledge Trap

 You can memorize every grammar rule and still freeze mid-sentence.
-Declarative knowledge — knowing how the language works — is entirely separate from procedural fluency — using it in real time without thinking.
-Recognition-based apps build only the former.
-Fluency requires the latter, and no amount of quiz-passing transfers across that gap.
+Knowing how a language works (declarative knowledge) is a separate system from using it in real time without thinking (procedural fluency).
+Recognition apps build the first.
+Speaking demands the second — and no amount of quiz-passing carries you across the gap.

 The Translation Tax

-Apps that force constant translation train the brain to route every thought through a mental middleman — your native language.
-Every sentence is assembled twice: once in L1, once converted to L2.
-The result is slow, halted speech with a ceiling that study hours alone cannot break.
+Apps built on constant translation teach the brain to route every thought through a middleman — your native language.
+Each sentence is built twice: once in your own tongue, then converted into the new one.
+The result is slow, halting speech with a ceiling that study hours alone can't break.
 Thinking directly in the target language becomes structurally impossible.

 The Pragmatics Gap

-Apps validate grammar while ignoring appropriateness.
-You can produce a structurally perfect sentence at exactly the wrong moment — the wrong register, the wrong level of directness, the wrong social weight.
-The result is a learner who sounds fluent enough that native speakers stop making allowances.
+Apps grade grammar and ignore appropriateness.
+You can produce a structurally perfect sentence at exactly the wrong moment — wrong register, wrong directness, wrong social weight.
+Sound fluent enough and native speakers stop making allowances.
 Grammatical errors get forgiven.
 Cultural errors get judged.
-High structural accuracy without sociolinguistic competence is not a step toward fluency.
-It is a different kind of failure.
+Structural accuracy without social fluency isn't a step toward speaking.
+It's a more polished way to fail.

 The Method